bclme/ci_cd_demo/README.md

 <h3>About CI/CD</h3>

 <p>Before we dive into the practical demonstration, let's briefly discuss what CI/CD is and why it's important.
 CI/CD stands for Continuous Integration and Continuous Deployment.
 It's a set of practices and tools that allow developers to automate the process of integrating code changes into a shared repository (Continuous Integration) and deploying those changes to production or other environments (Continuous Deployment).
 CI/CD promotes collaboration, reduces manual errors, and accelerates software delivery.

+<p> You may check the rest of the article atmy pateron page. https://www.patreon.com/posts/89650773